Paying attention to our relationship with what we call food

 Damage to the environment.
-Our current food systems are taking a significant toll on the environment.
+The current hegemonic food systems are taking a significant toll on the environment.
 These systems, including the production, processing and transport of all our food, are responsible for between 20% and 35% of greenhouse gas emissions, meaning our food system is a key driver of climate change and all its knock-on consequences.
 Research shows that food production of meat and animal products, for example, is one of the most impactful, and therefore its steady reduction would make a positive significant impact.

 Eating balanced is not just about incorporating the right combination of vitamins, minerals, proteins and fats in our foods.
 It also means balancing our needs with our impact on the planet.
 Research shows that eliminating foods, or even reducing meat and dairy, is one of the best ways to reduce our impact on the planet.